 MFA Jewelry & Metal Arts Degree Requirements

-- Minimum grade of C in all required 63 units
+- A minimum grade of C in all required 63 units.

 MFA Program Learning Outcomes